FDA may ask Novavax to conduct additional trials of its Covid-19 vaccine to receive full approval

 Novavax had anticipated full approval of its vaccine by April 1, but the FDA delayed the decision because it sought more data, a source told CNN at the time.

-“We can confirm we have responded to the FDA’s Post Marketing Commitment (PMC) request and are awaiting feedback from the agency,” Novavax said in a statement Friday.
+“We can confirm we have responded to the FDA’s Post Marketing Commitment (PMC) request and are awaiting feedback from the agency,” Silvia Taylor, executive vice president and chief corporate affairs and advocacy officer at Novavax, said in a statement Friday.
 “PMCs are not unusual with many approved drugs / biologics having at least one PMC or requirement.
 We continue to believe that our application is approvable, and we look forward to our continued engagement with the FDA about their request for a PMC and to moving to approval as soon as possible.”

 A spokesperson for the US Department of Health and Human Services, the FDA’s parent agency, said Friday that it “remains committed to our promise: ensuring products are safe for the American people and grounded in gold-standard science.”